Illumina/NirvanaDocumentation/docs/introduction/getting-started.md

      -i /scratch/HiSeq.10000.vcf.gz -o /scratch/HiSeq
 ```
 :::caution
 We think Docker is fantastic.
-However, because our data files are usually accessed through a Docker volume, there is a noticeable performance penalty when running Nirvana in Docker.
+However, because our data files are usually accessed through a Docker volume, there is a noticeable performance penalty when running Illumina Annotator in Docker.
 :::
 :::tip
 For convenience, the user is encouraged to create aliases for the docker commands.
 For example: